the-turing-way/the-turing-way/open-life-science-mentoring/README.md

 # Open Life Science mentoring and Training

-[Open Life Science (OLS)](https://openlifesci.org/) is a 16-week mentoring and training program for early-stage researchers and potential academic leaders who want to become ambassadors for life science in their communities.
+[Open Life Science (OLS)](https://openlifesci.org/) is a 16-week mentoring and training program for early-stage researchers and potential academic leaders to become ambassadors for open research in their communities.

 ## The Turing Way collaborates with OLS: *OLS-2 for Turing*